 - Students are expected to list three projects as their choices - one first choice, one second choice and one third choice.
 Failure to do so will jeopardise your chances of getting your projects in the first round.
 Students who put up their own projects don't need to list all the three choices.

 - If you choose three projects that are very popular, it's likely that you may not get any during the initial allocation phase and will be asked to make another set of choices.

 - The Interim Report is due in the middle of January and it's your responsibility to ensure you meet with your second marker to review your project.
 Failure to do so will count against the 'Project Management' aspect of your Individual Project.

 - Individual Project presentations are held during the last week of the summer term, so please ensure that you stay till the end of the term.

 Good (tried and tested) ways of surviving the fourth year are:

 - Submit all the coursework on time.

-- Submit the Industrial Placement Report and Logbook on time.
+- Submit the Industrial Placement Executive summary and slides on time.

-- Work hard on your Individual Project - it is very important (counts for 42.6% of your final year mark, and 18.9% of your overall result), and you must score more than 40% to pass.
+- Work hard on your Individual Project - it is very important (counts for a good portion of your final year mark), and you must score more than 40% to pass.